lnyk/emacs-share/README.md

+#
-# My Emacs configuration for python development using emacs!
+My Emacs configuration for purcell's emacs.d
 Should put files in ~/.emacs.d/

 #Requirements